icon-community/icon.community/content/learn/what-is-btp/index.md

 ## How to Join the BTP Ecosystem

 We envision a future where BTP seamlessly facilitates cross-chain messaging and transfers for billions of users around the world.
-We are currently working with BTP partners like Binance Smart Chain, NEAR Protocol, Harmony, Algorand, and more to fulfill this vision.
+We are currently working with BTP partners like BNB Smart Chain, NEAR Protocol, Harmony, Algorand, and more to fulfill this vision.
 If you’re interested in joining the BTP ecosystem, please [reach out to us on the official ICON Discord](https://discord.com/invite/7a75Hf3cFm).

 ## Summary